 Implementation

-This is a strong, highly actionable skill with executable TypeScript code covering all major policy enforcement patterns for Firecrawl scraping.
+This is a strong, actionable skill with fully executable TypeScript code covering domain blocklists, credit budgets, content quality gates, crawl limits, and rate limiting.
 The workflow is well-sequenced with clear validation checkpoints and a helpful summary table.
-The main weaknesses are moderate verbosity (some unnecessary explanatory text and comments) and a somewhat monolithic structure that could benefit from splitting detailed implementations into referenced files.
+The main weakness is that the content is somewhat monolithic—at ~180 lines of mostly code, it could benefit from splitting detailed implementations into separate files while keeping SKILL.md as a concise overview.

 Suggestions